 Target Groups of CCIIR

-CCIIR targets two major ethnic minority groups of Armenian and Azerian, who are underprivileged and marginalized groups and compactly resided in Kvemo Kartli and Samtskhe-Javakheti regions of Georgia; minority public schools and sectors where the language of instruction is not Georgian but Azerian and Armenian; minority students and Georgian HEIs; national policymakers etc.
+- Two major ethnic minority groups of Armenian and Azerian, who are underprivileged and marginalized groups and compactly resided in Kvemo Kartli and Samtskhe-Javakheti regions of Georgia.